Stadtgarten Freiburg

-The music pavilion in the park is used during summer for concerts and as a free-lance stage.
+The music pavilion in the park is used during summer for concerts and as a freelance stage.
 The Theatresports open-air-festival has taken place in the Stadtgarten pavilion since 1997.
 In addition to perennial and interspersed pines, the garden includes a children's playground as well as two ponds and wells.
 The Stadtgarten also held the Schlossbergfest, which was held once a year during the summer, with several thousand candles burning in the city garden and on the Schlossberg.
 It took place for the last time in 2011.